masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

   a = a - 4  // OK
   c = c - 4
 }
-a = a + 1  // compile error, may be out range
+a = a + 1  // runtime error: out range
 I(c.__allowed == (1,6)) // all possible values
 c = c + 2
 I(c.__allowed == (3,8) and c.__bits == 4)